 Design an experiment

-In your next mission you have the freedom to design your own experiment from scratch while examining human kidney cells under a microscope.
+In your next mission, you have the freedom to design your own experiment from scratch while examining human kidney cells under a microscope.
 Every tool you need to design and perform your experiment is available in this virtual lab.
-You will:

-- Choose an experimental model.
-Choose the correct experimental model from yeast cells, mice, human sample, or kidney cell line, to design a scientifically sound experiment for testing the effect of the suspicious drug.
+Choose an experimental model: Choose the correct experimental model from yeast cells, mice, human samples, or kidney cell lines, to design a scientifically sound experiment for testing the effect of the suspicious drug.
 And don’t be afraid to make mistakes – in this virtual simulation you can repeat the experiment as many times as you want.